 Do immigrants do their part?

-Integration is a long and complicated process that involves different factors, raising the question of whether immigrants put enough effort into the integration process.
-The following paragraphs will present some facts based on research, which can be used to determine your own opinion.
+Integration is a long and complex process influenced by different factors.
+The following paragraphs will present some research based-facts, which can be used to determine your own opinion.

 Disclaimer: The following paragraphs will include statistical averages that do not represent every individual.